 By supporting local farms, you are enriching the community and keeping your dollars here in Michigan.

 I (Genevieve) was born and raised in the wild beauty of Alaska, and attended the University of Alaska Fairbanks, receiving a BA in Teaching and English Literature.
-Together, Stuart and I spent nearly a year traveling the world and teaching English in Slovakia.
+Together, Stuart and I spent nearly a year traveling around Europe and teaching English in Slovakia.
 By the time we had reached Michigan in 2008, we had spent three years in each: Montana, Alaska, and Oregon.
 In each place Genevieve has always put in a garden for home or community use.
 We also had two children, Lovisa and Finn.
-Surrounded by the raw beauty of Northern Michigan, we found our way to a bit of land on the Old Mission Peninsula.
-Chickens, turkeys, rabbits, ducks, a thriving garden and an English Shepherd pup soon arrived.
-Back then, we were known as Bricolage farm.
-Unfortunately, people had trouble pronouncing the beautiful French name and we opted for Morganic Farm when we bought our new farm and land in Fife Lake, Michigan.
-Morganic, to us, stands for more organic, more Michigan, and more of a connection to the earth and the organic matter that makes farming and food possible.
+Surrounded by the raw beauty of Northern Michigan, we began collecting chickens, turkeys, rabbits, ducks, a thriving garden and an English Shepherd pup.
 Since I have arrived on my beautiful Morganic Farm, so much has changed.
 My 30 acres of dull clear-cut have become a wilderness of meadows and forest.
 We are greatly humbled to now see our eggs at Oryana, or to hear about how much our customers love the food I grow and relate to and trust my growing methods.
 It shows how far I have come just in the last few years.
 To all of my faithful customers: Without you, Morganic Permaculture Farm wouldn’t be possible–would not even have a mission.
 Thank you.